-- We have a staff safeguarding team and all concerns, however small, are documented and closely monitored in order to keep children safe. - We have an inclusive school ethos; we believe that children of varying abilities should be educated together. - We have access to outside service support.
-A list of services is provided later in this document. - Trained first aiders are available in school.
-Staff members are trained to administer medicines.
-Parents/carers are asked to sign a form to provide further details when medicine needs to be administered in school. - If a child has a medical need then a detailed Care Plan is complied with the support of the school nurse or Health Visitor in consultation with the parent/carer. - Staff members receive basic medical training, e.g. epipen administration, when required. - We have an active School Council to give children the opportunity to voice their ideas. - We regularly use questionnaires to understand the views of parents/carers and children. - We have a whole school reward system for behaviour (please refer to the school Behaviour Policy for more information about this).
-Additional behaviour management plans - Individual Behaviour Plans - may be used where needed, to support individual children who are experiencing particular difficulties. - Attendance is monitored closely with phone calls home made to ensure children are safe. - We have a trained Counsellor in school who works in school one day per week.
+- We have a staff Safeguarding Team and all concerns, however small, are documented and closely monitored in order to keep children safe. - We have an inclusive school ethos; we believe that children of varying abilities should be educated together. - We have access to outside service support.
+A list of services is provided later in this document. - Trained paediatric first aiders are available in school.
+Staff members are trained to administer medicines (this is done by staff on a voluntary basis only).
+Parents/carers are asked to sign a form to provide further details when medicine needs to be administered in school.

+- If a child has a medical need then a detailed Care Plan is completed with the support of the school nurse or Health Visitor in consultation with the parent/carer. - Staff members receive basic medical training, e.g. epipen administration, when required. - We have an active School Council to give children the opportunity to voice their ideas. - We have a whole school reward system for behaviour (please refer to the school Behaviour Policy).
+Additional support will be provided, where necessary, to support individual children who are experiencing particular difficulties. - Attendance is monitored closely with phone calls and visits to the home to ensure that children are safe.
+Children with excellent attendance receive attendance rewards. - We have a trained Counsellor in school who works with children three days per week.
 Parental consent is always requested if counselling is thought to be of benefit to a child.
+Parents can request that their child be added to the waiting list which is on a priority basis. - We have a yoga teacher that works with the children in the summer term, one afternoon per week, to complete mindfulness activities.

-6. What specialist services and expertise are available at or accessed by the school?
+7. What specialist services and expertise are available at or accessed by the school?

-There are a range of services that we work with: Education Psychology - private; Redcar and Cleveland Inclusion team; Child and Adolescent Mental Health Service (CAMHS); Speech and Language Therapy Service; Specialist Teaching Service; Family support worker; The Traveller Education Team; Visually Impaired Unit; Occupational Therapy; Physiotherapy; Social Services; The School Nurse; Health Visiting Service; The School Counsellor;
+Education Psychology - private;

+Redcar and Cleveland Inclusion team;

+Child and Adolescent Mental Health Service (CAMHS);

+Speech and Language Therapy Service;

+Specialist Teaching Service - private;

+Visually Impaired Unit;

+Occupational Therapy;

+Physiotherapy;

+Social Services;

+School Nurse;

+Health Visiting Service;

+Counsellor - private;